-(LAUNCHING IN JUST A FEW DAYS – Grow Your Choir Today! is a four-week online course specifically designed to help you grow your choir in 2020.)
+(LAUNCHING IN JUST A FEW DAYS – Grow Your Choir Today! is a two-week online course specifically designed to help you grow your choir in 2020.)

 As mentioned before, this strategy is best used just before Lent and/or Advent, but it works any other time of year too.

 Remember us talking about businesses and trial periods to “try out” their products and services before actually signing up??

 That’s what we’re doing here.